mapbiomas/brazil-pasture/products/vigor_condition_30m_MOD13Q1_EVI/collection_100/README.md

 # Brazilian Pasture Vigor Condition (CVP) Pipeline

 This repository contains the high-performance processing chain used to generate the **Pasture Vigor Condition (CVP)** time series for Brazil (2000–2024).
-This workflow implements the methodologies described in the **MapBiomas ATDB for Collections 7, 8, 9, and 10**.
+This workflow implements the methodologies described in the **[MapBiomas ATDB](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2026/01/Pasture-Appendix-ATBD-Collection-10-V2.pdf) for Collections 7, 8, 9, and 10**.

 ## 🛰 Methodology & Scientific Basis

-Monitoring pasture quality at a national scale requires a stable satellite signal that is resilient to cloud cover and seasonal variability.
+Monitoring pasture vigor condition at a national scale requires a stable satellite signal that is resilient to cloud cover and seasonal variability.

 ### 1. Data Foundation